-If you are facing such a situation, however, you can always try out checking accounts for bad credit to rebuild your relationship with banking industry.
+If you are facing this kind of situation, however, you can always try out checking accounts for bad credit to rebuild your relationship with banking industry.

 Checking accounts for bad credit are important as they can help you improve your financial standing over time.